AnirudhyaDas/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

       'subsample': [0.8, 1.0]
   }
 ```
-XGBoost performed well with an accuracy of XX%.
+XGBoost performed well with an accuracy of 85.2%.

 # Conclusion
 The analysis reveals that factors such as age, monthly income, and job satisfaction significantly influence employee attrition.
 The XGBoost model performed the best in predicting attrition.
 With these insights, companies can implement targeted retention strategies for employees at risk of leaving.

+# Contributing
+Contributions are welcome!
+Please fork this repository and submit a pull request with any improvements or additional features.